nngiabao/LeetCode/README.md

 ---

+📌 ## Queue
+A Queue is a linear data structure that follows the FIFO principle:
+The first element added is the first one to be removed — like a line at a checkout counter.

+### 🔁Real-World Examples
+---
 ## 🔁 DFS
 DFS (Depth-First Search) is a fundamental algorithm used to traverse or search through data structures like trees or graphs.
 It explores as far as possible along a branch before backtracking.

 - Recursive
 - Stack-based

+---

+## Sorting

 ---